arash-bizcover/create-an-issue/issue-template.md

 ![#ff4500](https://via.placeholder.com/15/ff4500/000000?text=+) `DEPLOY-TO-PRODUCTION`

-*If this is the first time deploying for this project and labels don't exist, just create them with exact names above*</br>
+*ℹ If this is the first time deploying for this project and labels don't exist, just create them with exact names above*</br>
-*issue created automatically by request of user {{ payload.sender.login }}.*
+*🤖 This issue created automatically by request of user {{ payload.sender.login }}.*